qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 * Create a new line feature called :kbd:`routes.shp` with attributes :kbd:`id` and :kbd:`type`.
 (Use the approach above to guide you.)

-We're going to digitize two routes which are not already marked on the roads layer; one is a path, the other is a track.
+We are going to digitize two routes which are not already marked on the roads layer;
+one is a path, the other is a track.

 * If the roads layer is not in your map, then add it from the GeoPackage file :file:`training-data.gpk` included in the :file:`exercise_data` folder of the training data you downloaded.

 Our path runs along the southern edge of the suburb of Railton, starting and ending at marked roads: